Mezze Platter with Bread

 Flavor Profile

-Lemon juice, vinegar, and fermented elements providing balance and freshness
+Lemon juice, vinegar, and fermented elements cutting through richness with Mediterranean acidity

 Seasonality

-Spring through early autumn when fresh vegetables, herbs, and dairy products are most abundant
+Spring through early fall (April-September) when fresh vegetables and herbs are abundant

 Best Months